laurafdeza/dpbe_l2_pre_registration/README.md

 Bilinguals shift perception across language context by switching between language-specific phonetic systems.
 Non-directional hypothesis.
 There is a relationship between the existence of two separate phonetic systems and the speaker shift perception of the sounds.

 ### Hipothesis 2
-Bilinguals identification of the VOT stimuli varies depending on the language context.
+Bilinguals identification of the VOT stimuli varies depending on the language mode.
 Non-directional hypothesis.
 There is a relationship between the language context and the  identification of the VOT stimuli by  bilinguals.

 ### Hipothesis 3
 Proficiency have an effect in the voicing identification boundaries between English and Spanish.
 Directional hypothesis.
 There is a positive relation between proficiency and the identificacion of voicing boundarie.